markeby/Synth32/README.md

   - Display module

 The core of the system is an ESP-WROOM-32 ESP32 ESP-32S development board with a  USB development shield to interface a midi keyboard.
 Any midi controller will work.
-I am using an inexpensive Smason Graphite 49 on the serial MIDI and a Novation LaunchControl XL on the USB MIDI.
+I am using an inexpensive Samson Graphite 49 on the serial MIDI and a Novation LaunchControl XL on the USB MIDI.
 I intend to add bluetooth MIDI input as well.

-The design is for 8 simultanous notes whether they be all of the same effect or split the keyboard to have dual effects but still be able to play cords.
+The design is for 8 simultanous notes whether they be all of the same effect or split into as many as four voice pairs with unique sound each.

 There is a second serial MIDI port for sequencer input.
 I am currently usinc Logic Pro on a Macbook Air M1.